arthur-dtrl/Weather-station/README.md

 # ESP-32 Weather station
 This weather station is built using an ESP32-WROOM32 MCU and a LAFVIN ST7796S 4'0 LCD screen.
 The GUI displays the following : location, time, day/night, real temperature, feels like temperature,  weather condition, wind direction and speed, humidity, atmospheric pressure and UV index.
+Touching the screen will turn off the backlights which allows the device to operate while lowering the power usage.

 ## Setting up PlatformIO
 Libraries needed: